NakNak

 the "Today Show nak".
 The Hasbro-Nak has the Hasbro logo on its belly while the Today Show nak represented the Today Show logo imprinted on its belly.

 McDonald's and Great Clips both had their own representative figures as well, which had slight differences compared to the retail ones manufactured by Hasbro.
 The retail Hasbro figures had the same design on both sides of each figures's body.
 The McDonald's "Creepnaks" and the Great Clips "Hairynaks", as they were referred to, had no stickers on the back side so that included stickers could be applied.
 The Creepnaks and Hairynaks had similar body and head designs to their Hasbro counterparts, but the heads clicked when swiveled around and the arms and legs were hollowed out.
 There were 7 figures made by McDonald's.
 Happy Meal Toys #1 and #2 each came with two figures (one unique figure each) and no accessories, while the other five had some accessories included with them such as alien heads, alien feet, a small stacking pyramid and a carrying case that could hold 5 figures.
-There were 2 figures put out by Great Clips as part of a back to school promotion from July to August of 2003.
+There were 2 figures put out by Great Clips as part of a back to school promotion from July to August 2003.

 It is arguable that Promo-naks are their own "Clik".
 On one hand, all known Promo-naks have hook arms and block legs, which is characteristic of a cohesive "Clik".
 However, Hairynaks and Creepnaks seem to contradict this by specifically defining themselves as unique cliks.

 Clown-naks and Basket-naks- Clown-naks and Basket-naks would have been two new Naknak cliks.
 Their gimmick is that they have different proportions than standard figures.

 While they were never released, they were announced to be "coming soon" in pamphlets that came with later Naknak boosters.